Protected Work

 Designing for one-handed use, not two

-Reps often hold the iPad in one arm while talking.
-Critical actions were placed within thumb-reach on the non-dominant side, and dangerous actions (delete, send) were placed deliberately further away.
+Reps often hold the iPad in one arm while they're talking to a clinician.
+Critical actions were placed within thumb-reach on the non-dominant side, and destructive actions like delete or send were placed deliberately further away.
+This is a small ergonomic detail with a big real-world impact for someone using the tool in a busy clinic hallway.

 Glanceable over comprehensive

-The default dashboard view is intentionally sparse — what does this rep need to know in the next 30 seconds?
-Detail is one tap away, but the surface stays calm.
+The default dashboard view is intentionally sparse.
+What does this rep need to know in the next 30 seconds?
+That's what the surface shows.
+Detail is one tap away.
+Keeping the default calm and focused was one of the most important design decisions we made, and the one we had to defend the most in reviews.

-Field locations have unreliable signal.
-We designed the interaction model assuming offline as the default state, with sync as a background process the rep never has to babysit.
+Field locations have unreliable signal, and we designed around that reality from the start.
+The interaction model assumed offline as the default state, with sync as a background process the rep never has to manage.
+That decision removed a constant source of friction and made the tool actually dependable in the field.

 What changed

-Specific metrics covered in the full case study (request access below).
-Public-facing highlights:
+Specific metrics covered in the full case study Public-facing highlights:

-Field locations with poor signal stopped being a blocker.
-Sync became something the rep didn't have to think about.
+Field locations with poor or no signal stopped being a source of frustration.
+Sync happened quietly in the background, and reps stopped having to think about connectivity at all.

 What I'd carry forward